delfanbaum/atom-editor-tools/README.md

 - Asciidoc
 - HTMLBook
-- Markdown (limited to adding key-commands for bold and italic)

 **Note:** Right now these are to be added to your atom config files; I may make this a package at some point.